tweek4k/40lan-bot/readme.txt

 	- docker compose logs -f lan-bot

 6) Home Assistant Core:
 	 - If running on the same host, Docker services run alongside HA Core without conflicts.
+	 - If you must bind to a writable path, use /config (HA OS) and set in compose:
+		 volumes:
+			 - /config/lan-bot:/app/data
+		 environment:
+			 - DATA_FILE=/app/data/lan-data.json
 	 - For supervised/add-on installs, consider using Portainer or the HA Docker integration to manage containers.

+7) .env formatting tip for Google Sheets (optional feature):
+	 - GOOGLE_SHEETS_PRIVATE_KEY should be just the PEM string (with \n), for example:
+		 GOOGLE_SHEETS_PRIVATE_KEY="-----BEGIN PRIVATE KEY-----\n...\n-----END PRIVATE KEY-----\n"
+	 - Do NOT prefix the value with the variable name again.

 npm -v